 A: Visit our Facebook page for the most up-to-date information.
 You can also help us get the word out.
 Mention the cleanup to your friends, co-workers, classmates and family.

-Q: When does the cleanup start?
+Q: When do the cleanups usually start?

-Q: Will lunch be provided to volunteers?
+Q: Will lunch be provided to volunteers at every cleanup event?

 Q: What is the Data Card and why is it important that I fill this out during the coastal cleanup?